simzes/legacy-webcache/README.md

 Similar mod_wsgi script as above, but embeds a (hopefully) cacheable resource within an html page, and contains a link to /b for a convenient way of testing browser-side caching (browsers issue no-cache messages on refresh, but not when a link is followed).

 Should use same apache configuration as in `basic_headers_rewrite`.

+### linked_content_options_wsgi

+Commented-out options for setting last-modified and expires according to experiments with socache for in-memory caching.

+`mem_cache_access.conf` contains a setup for using socache/memcache.